zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ![higher-load-less-throughput-commit-latency](higher-load-less-throughput-commit-latency.png)

 The slower benchmark, seem to have a degraded commit latency, which in consequence slows down the whole system.
-It is unclear right now, which this is.
+It is unclear right now, why this is.

-The fast benchmark, with the configured exporting, has a much better commit latency.
-It is unlikely that this configuration affected this part of the system.
+The faster benchmark, with the configured exporting, has a much better commit latency.
+It is unlikely that the exporter configuration affected this part of the system.
 We will have to retry the both benchmarks.

 ![higher-load-higher-throughput](higher-load-higher-throughput-commit-latency.png)